What is a Paragraph

 - From beginning to end, it is full of passion and energy.

-Main Point in Argumentative types of Paragraphs
+Main Point in Argumentative Paragraphs

 The stance you adopt on the problem (or topic) about which you are writing is your key point in the argument.